nauta42/odoo-docker/README.md

 # Dockerizing Odoo

-This project was created to be used in development if you need a phoenix environment, not for production
+This project was created to be used for development, it's not for production

+Commands needed: `make`, `docker-compose`.

 ## Docker Version